scuzzydude/asimov/asimov.md

 Or it could be a chain.
 A Pizza kitchen that covers a neighborhood, where families can send their teenagers to learn to work and be responsible and permanently cure their pizza addiction through oversaturation.
 A taco truck that follows a large construction crew.
 A sit-down date restaurant you can reserve.

 Kitchens are enterprises, they can earn income.
 You could have a fancy sit-down date SOK.
 Members of the scootage pay like any other kitchen, though a shared resource might need a prioritization method, and that certainly can be a privilege of wealth.
 It can take paying customers and earn income.
 It can't use that income to subsidize the costs for just the scootage.
 That would indirectly pass income to the scootage.
 Paying customer's prices must be proportional to the actual costs.
-This is a dynamically changing equation, so there a lot of room for fudging the numbers.
+This is a dynamically changing equation, so there is a lot of room for fudging the numbers.
 It's self-governing and the scootage is accountable to Scoot conformance, as well as any local laws.

 Here\'s how I'll manage my SOK: *Instant Karmic Soup Kitchen*.
 I'd open a neighborhood kitchen.
 It'd start out with about ten pledges in the neighborhood who are committed to the responsibility of a kitchen.
 We all stake some asimov and issue 100,000 genesis scoot(IKSK).
 We find a large community event hall that is empty most weeknights and work out a leasing agreement.
 With a little refurbishment and upgrade of some appliances, we have a hall that can serve about 100 people, in five minutes walking distance of 1000 residents, and within short driving distance of 5000 more.
 The stakers divide up the costs of the initial refurbishment.